 To view and/or download the Human Rights Complaint that is before the BC Human Rights Tribunal, please click here.

-To view a summary of the complaint and the responses received from the respondents, please click on the headings below to be taken to the relevant section of this page.
+To view a summary of the complaint, the responses received from the respondents and the case progress and updates, please click on the headings below to be taken to the relevant section of this page.
 As you scroll down, a scroll to the top button will appear on the bottom right corner of this page which can be used for coming back to the following headings.

 Overview of the Human Rights Complaint